 About the New Bagehot Project

-During the Global Financial Crisis, nations around the world had attempted hundreds of crisis interventions, only a fraction of which had been studied by researchers.
-Going back further in time, most research on past crises focused on macroeconomic issues, with much less attention paid to the mechanics of crisis-fighting tools.
-To fill this gap, the YPFS launched the New Bagehot Project in 2017, made possible by generous support from Jeff Bezos, Bloomberg Philanthropies, Bill Gates, the Peter G. Peterson Foundation, and an anonymous donor.
+During the Global Financial Crisis, nations around the world attempted hundreds of interventions, only a fraction of which have been studied by researchers.
+Most research on past crises has been focused on macroeconomic issues, with much less attention paid to the mechanics and tools of crisis-fighting.
+To fill this gap, the YPFS launched the New Bagehot Project in 2017 with the generous support of our funders.

-We are producing two main levels of material for the New Bagehot Project – “Caserventions” and “Surveys”.
-Caserventions are standardized-template studies of specific policy interventions.
-The template is a key part of the overall Project design: for example, all Caserventions within a specific theme will have the same categories of “Key Design Decisions”, allowing for easy comparison across interventions and quick support for training and decision-making.
+We are producing three main types of material for the New Bagehot Project—“Case Studies,” “Lessons Learned,” and “Surveys.”
+Case Studies are standardized-template studies of specific policy interventions.
+The template is a key part of our project’s design; for example, all Case Studies within a specific theme will have the same categories of “key design decisions,” allowing for easy comparison across interventions and quick support for training and decision-making.

 “Surveys” are framing essays that attempt to synthesize and draw lessons from a thematic collection of Case Studies and Lessons Learned.
 The themes of these Surveys are major categories of interventions such as “Broad-Based Emergency-Lending Programs” or “Market Support Programs.”
-Surveys organize and analyze the key design decisions from a large group of Caserventions fitting that Survey type.
-Here, the standard template of the Caserventions plays an important role, as the Surveys will focus on explaining why these design decisions (and not others) are defined as “key”, and then on an evaluation of the costs and benefits of the different choices made.
-The style here will be more positive than prescriptive.
-The Surveys aim to summarize all the available evidence on each class of intervention, pointing out specific design choices that seem interesting or cautionary.
+Surveys organize and analyze the key design decisions from a large group of Case Studies and LLs fitting that theme.
+Here, the standard template of the Case Studies plays an important role, as the Surveys will focus on explaining why these design decisions (and not others) are defined as “key” and then evaluate the costs and benefits of the different choices made.
+The Survey style is more positive than prescriptive, aiming to summarize all the available evidence on each class of intervention, pointing out specific design choices that seem interesting or cautionary.

-We will ensure the analytical quality and historical accuracy of our Caserventions and Surveys by actively seeking the input of our community of intended users throughout the process of developing our materials.
-Whenever possible, we will reach out to the architects of interventions when writing our Caserventions and Surveys to ask questions, request comments on preliminary drafts, etc. Additionally, our online platform design will include an “invited commenting” feature that will enable designated users to provide feedback on the documents that we produce.
+We ensure the analytical quality and historical accuracy of our outputs by actively seeking feedback from our community of intended users throughout the process of developing our materials.
+Whenever possible, we reach out to the architects of interventions to ask questions, request comments on preliminary drafts, and check our facts.
+Additionally, our online platform design includes an “invited commenting” feature that enables designated users to provide feedback on the documents that we produce.

 How can the materials of the New Bagehot Project be used?
 Two ways: for advanced preparation before a crisis strikes and for crisis-time decision support.
-We offer three components for peacetime training: (1) high-level workshops, with both online and in-person components, culminating on campus at Yale in the Systemic Risk Institute each summer) and perhaps with partners such as the IMF, BIS and major central banks; (2) graduates of these high-level programs bringing the training in-house to their institutions; and, (3) online availability of all Project materials with self-paced learning programs.
+We offer three components for training: (1) high-level workshops, with both online and in-person components, culminating on campus at Yale in the Systemic Risk Institute each summer; (2) with graduates of these high-level programs bringing the training in-house to their institutions; and (3) via online availability of all Project materials and self-paced learning programs.

-The wartime usefulness of New Bagehot is more ambitious and uncertain.
-We do not expect policymakers to have time for long slogs through materials in the heat of a crisis.
+The in-crisis usefulness of New Bagehot is more ambitious and uncertain.
+We do not expect policymakers to have time for long slogs through materials in the midst of a crisis.
 Instead, we hope that enough policy designers will have gone through advance training so that they can quickly find whatever information they need.
-To ensure this, we are working to design the online interface to be as user-friendly as possible for a time-crunched decision-maker.
-To this end, we have engaged design professionals to work with us on the user interface, and we have begun to convene focus groups from central banks to provide feedback both on content and the user experience.
+To ensure this, we are working to design the online interface to be as user-friendly as possible for a time-crunched decision-maker, and we welcome all feedback from the community on how to do this better.